drekka/Alchemic/WhatIsDI.md

 By adding dependencies as arguments, we can pass any *TV* to the remote and it will change it's channels.
 Using method arguments can also make your interface clearer because the selector clearly shows what the method needs.

-But using arguments to pass dependencies can also be a problem as well.
-As the code grows and more dependencies are needed, the interfaces start to become quite large with lots of arguments.
-It can quickly get to the point where both classes and methods are passing objects they don't use themselves, just to get the dependencies to where they are needed.
+But using arguments to pass dependencies has two main problems:

+ * As the code grows and more dependencies are needed, the interfaces start to become quite large with lots of arguments.
+ * Quite often you end up passing objects to classes that don't actually use them.
+Instead they pass them along to other instances where they are actually used.
+This *pollutes* classes with stuff they don't need.

+ Here's an example:

 *Couch.m*